 At the moment, regulation efforts focus on cryptocurrencies.
 In the future, expect governments to closely monitor blockchain activity related to identities (of companies and people) and payments.

-The European Parliament hosted a ‘Spotlight on Blockchain’ session in May 2018 to explore when and how should governments intervene?
-Some U.S states are moving forward with blockchain regulation and implementation, e.g. Arizona (recognition of smart contracts) and Vermont (blockchain as evidence).
+The European Parliament hosted a ‘Spotlight on Blockchain’ session, in May 2018, to explore when and how should governments intervene?
+Some U.S states approved new blockchain regulation and implementation.
+For example, the state of Arizona recognizes smart contracts and Vermont recognizes blockchain.

 During an April meeting of ASEAN (Association of Southeast Asian Nations) there was a focus on DLT for cheap and secure transactions to promote financial inclusion for underserved and underbanked segments.

 As you have read in this series, DLT-based applications offer important benefits when it comes to transactions that involve personal and payment data.
 This technology delivers increased security, faster transactions and limited data disclosure for a predetermined purpose.

 Blockchain and DLT development moves quickly.
 There are many experiments as well as real-world applications.
 Stay informed about which projects go well and which go bust.
 Then apply that knowledge to the HR and payroll space.

-All main technology vendors explore use cases for DLT in their solutions.
+All major technology vendors explore use cases for DLT in their solutions.
 It could be equally interesting to follow what niche vendors are doing, as they are typically not bound to a segment or industry, more agile and will quickly shift into other applications.

 Use cases outside of the HR domain provide the perfect inspiration and encourage you to stretch your thinking beyond the obvious.

 Reach out to your HR and payroll vendors and ask which use cases they are currently pursuing.
-NGA HR is happy to talk to you about our blockchain innovations and keep you posted as we bring HR and Payroll applications to market.
+NGA HR is happy to talk to you about our blockchain innovations.
+We’ll keep you posted as we bring HR and Payroll applications to market.